The Big decision - Stay with gas or electrify with a Heat Pump Water Heater (240V or 120V)

+-For a fast swap out of an existing gas water heater with no easy access to a 240V 30A electrical outlet, select a 120V Heat Pump Water Heater.
 No electrical work or hard wiring required with a 120V Heat Pump water heater.
 No electrical panel upgrade required.
-Simply plugs into a 120V shared circuit outlet.
+It simply plugs into a 120V shared circuit outlet.
 15A or 20A breaker.

 ***Recommendation – Because the recovery (measured in “First Hour Rating” or “FHR”) of the 120V Heat Pump water heaters is significantly slower than gas, upsize the tank 2 fold compared to the gas tank that you are replacing.